AviatrixSystems/Docs/HowTos/default_route_faq.rst

 In the context of routing tables, a network destination of 0.0.0.0 is used with a network mask of 0 to depict the default route as a destination subnet.
 This destination is expressed as "0.0.0.0/0" in CIDR notation from `Wikipedia <https://en.wikipedia.org/wiki/0.0.0.0>`_

-When users configure default route 0.0.0.0/0 into routing table?
+When do users configure default route 0.0.0.0/0 into routing table?
 ================================================================

 Usually, when users want to route traffic to all non-local addresses as use cases below